KaidenFrizu/GCD-Peer-Assignment/Code Book.md

 ### Measurement Variable Code

-The table above corresponds to the description of column names found in the tidy data set.
-You can find the table in the pdf version, `Code-Book.pdf`, found in this repository.
+The table corresponds to the description of column names found in the tidy data set.
+You can find the table in the pdf version, `Code-Book.pdf`, of this code book found in this repository.

+*Sadly, the table doesn't appear correctly on .md files*

 ***